diomampocharles/appdensitycalculation/README.md

 # appdensitycalculation
 This is for the Data Science Toolbox activity of Group 8.

-This is for the Data Science Toolbox activity of Group 8.

 To get the city population density:

 The team used dplyr package to execute the code.